What Does A 10-Day Old Baby Look Like?

 The baby’s feet will generally be longer in proportion to the legs.
 You can compare the feet’s length to the length of the baby’s shin.
 They will most likely be as long as the baby’s shin.

 The baby’s eye movement will also have many differences.
 They will move around a lot and will sometimes not be in tandem or well-coordinated with each other.
 Remember that babies will be near sighted at first and sometimes they will be crossed or teary.
 But these are all normal, so you don’t need to worry about it.

-Your baby’s fingernails will obviously be longer than the first time you saw them after birth.
+Your baby’s fingernails will be longer than the first time you saw them after birth.
 Don’t let their fingernails’ soft texture be in the way of you cutting their nails.
-They will need trimming, but not to often.
-The best times to cut your baby’s fingernails is when they’re sleepy, drowsy, or when they’re simply calm.
-But don’t ever cut them with adult nail cutters.
-Use a special nail cutter for babies which are gentle clippers with rounded edges.
+They will need trimming, but not too often.
+The best time to trim them is when they’re sleepy, drowsy, or very calm.
+Don’t use adult nail cutters as they’re simply too big and sharp.
+Use special nail trimmers for babies which are small clippers with rounded edges.
 Using this will help avoid cutting their skin and causing unnecessary cuts that might cause infection.

 Overall weight loss

 Babies will usually shed weight after being born whether they are breastfed or fed with formula.
 According to the World Health Organization, babies will lose 5-10% of their weight in the first 2 weeks outside of the womb.
 It will then regain the lost weight 2 weeks later.

 Babies have ever-changing bodily changes as they receive consistent nutrition that helps them grow.
 You’ll see them change in just a matter of weeks and months.
 Growth in the first year is exponential – never again will your baby grow and develop so fast!
 So take lots of pictures and videos!
 You’ll want to look back at these first days.
 In the months to come you’ll marvel at how your baby how much your baby has changed in such a short period of time.